bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 ## Importing `HttpClientModule` into _app.module.ts_

-For making HTTP requests to interact with an API, Angular provides a HttpClient Module.
+For making HTTP requests to interact with an API, Angular provides <a href="https://angular.io/api/common/http/HttpClientModule" target="_blank">HttpClient Module</a>.
 To use it we'll need to import it in the root module of our app and include it the imports array.

 __src/app/app.module.ts__